AkshatJain9/Fitomatic/Report.md

 **White-Box Testing - UI**

-A systematic approach was teken to testing each UI component.
+A systematic approach was taken to testing each UI component.
 Priciples taught in lecture were applied to the UI control flow.

 For instance, when registering a user, in the first pane three input fields were used.
 For testing, the goal of testing was for every permutation of valid/invalid inputs to be inputted to create the correct toast.
 Similarly, when selecting activities, uploading profile photos, and entering the name/age/bio, the goal of testing was to vary inputs to be valid and invalid.
 Hence, in doing so, we were able to replicate a sort of “branch coverage” when testing the UI control flow for the registration process.